What are the aims of this leaflet?

 What are the symptoms of epidermolysis bullosa simplex?

-The primary feature of EB simplex is blistering associated with friction.
+The main feature of EB simplex is blistering caused by friction (rubbing or scratching).
 It is often painful and can sometimes significantly affect daily life and interfere with education and work.

-In the Dowling-Meara variant of EB simplex, blisters occur for the first time at an earlier age, usually within a few days of birth.
+In the severe type of EBS, blisters occur for the first time at an earlier age, usually within a few days of birth.
 They can occur anywhere on the body and may be very extensive.
 The infant may be very unwell in the first few months of life but generally become much better after this.
-Dowling-Meara EB simplex often improves dramatically after early childhood.
+Severe EBS often improves after early childhood.
 In some, the blisters may disappear for a short while during a feverish illness.

 What does epidermolysis bullosa simplex look like?

-The blisters of typical EB simplex look the same as the blisters that anyone can get as the result of friction to the skin.
-However, although they vary in size, they tend to be small (up to 2 cm) and numerous, but heal without leaving any scars.
-In the Dowling-Meara variant, blisters tend to occur in clusters, often healing to leave residual pigmentation.
-Thickened skin on the palms and soles can be a feature, especially in the Dowling Meara type of EB simplex.
+The blisters of typical EBS look the same as the blisters that anyone can get as the result of friction to the skin.
+However, although they vary in size, they tend to be small (usually less than 1 cm) and numerous but heal without leaving any scars.
+In severe EBS, blisters tend to occur in clusters, often healing to leave residual pigmentation (a dark area of skin).
+The skin on the palms and soles may be thicker, especially in the severe type of EB simplex.
 Thickened deformed nails may also develop.

 How will epidermolysis bullosa simplex be diagnosed?

 In older children and adults, the diagnosis of EB simplex can usually be made on the basis of the individual’s history (especially if other family members are affected) and the distribution of the blisters.
-Occasionally, if there is uncertainty about the diagnosis, particularly in infants your dermatologist may suggest taking a small sample of skin for more detailed microscopic examination.
-A blood test may be suggested to look for abnormalities of the genes likely to be involved.
+Occasionally, if there is uncertainty about the diagnosis, particularly in infants, a dermatologist may suggest taking a small sample of skin for more detailed examination under a microscope.
+A blood test may also be suggested to look for changes (mutations) of the genes likely to be involved.

 Can epidermolysis bullosa simplex be cured?